ncoghlan/misc/notes/python3/questions_and_answers.rst

 Python 2.7 IDLE to be brought more into line with the features of the Python 3.x version.

-**September 2013**: Red Hat published "Red Hat Software Collections 1.0", providing commercial support for both Python 2.7 and Python 3.3 on Red Hat Enterprise Linux systems.
+Continuum Analytics offer commercial support for cross-platform Python 3.3+ environments through their "Anaconda" Python distributions.

 **August 2013**: The first alpha of Python 3.4 was published. :pep:`429` covers the details of the Python 3.4 release cycle.
 Amongst other changes, Python 3.4 restored full support for the binary and text transform codecs that were reinstated in Python 3.2, while maintaining the "text encodings only" restriction for the convenience methods on the builtin types.

+**September 2013**: Red Hat published "Red Hat Software Collections 1.0", providing commercial support for both Python 2.7 and Python 3.3 on Red Hat Enterprise Linux systems.

+**December 2013**: The initial development of MicroPython, a variant of Python 3 specifically for microcontrollers, was successfully crowdfunded on Kickstarter.

 **March 2014**: Python 3.4 final was published as the second Python 3 release without a corresponding Python 2 release.
 It includes several